quic/gunyah-support-scripts/svm_booting_linux.md

 Press ```ctrl-a and x``` to exit Qemu

-Some future todo's:
+Follow-up TODO's:

-Community help on these items is welcome
+The following areas require work, any help on these is appreciated:
-- Enable ssh in PVM Linux, so that we can connect multiple ssh sessions and test multiple SVM sessions simultaneously
+- Enable ```ssh_server``` in PVM Linux OS image, so that we can connect multiple ssh sessions and test multiple SVM sessions simultaneously.
-- Enable a different console mechanism to speed up the SVM linux interactive session
+- Fix poor performance of the SVM Linux console, for example using the Gunayh RM Console driver.